 Information Management and Data Analytics Salary:

-Though salaries in information management and data analytics depend upon the specific job title, Salary.com reports that the average annual salary for a data management and analytics manager ranges between $108,154 and $128,574, and McKinsey is predicting that more than 1.5 million managers are needed in the U.S. alone.8
+Though salaries in information management and data analytics depend upon the specific job title, Salary.com reports that the average annual salary for data management and analytics manager ranges between $108,154 and $128,574, and McKinsey is predicting that more than 1.5 million managers are needed in the U.S. alone.8

 Information Management and Data Analytics Job Duties: